Here are the salient points of the following report from Mozambique:

 The exorbitant cost of supplemental oxygen

 But while we in the West take medical oxygen completely for granted, it is not so in Nampula!
 Here, oxygen is produced only in South Africa, then shipped by sea in tanks to storage depots in Mozambique’s ports.
 The port serving Nampula is 120 miles away.
 There the oxygen is transferred to large, heavy cylinders and taken by truck to Nampula.
-A cylinder weighing 100 pounds can hold 8kg (18lbs) of compressed oxygen, or 5,600 litres (1400 gallons) at normal pressure.
-This much oxygen costs $75 and will last only 3–6 hours for typical COVID patients.
-At those rates, a 270-bed COVID hospital would require 186,000 liters of oxygen per hour which would have to be shipped all the way from South Africa and would cost $60,000 per day, or over one million dollars every 2.5 weeks during the five month outbreak!
+A cylinder weighing 100 pounds can hold 8 kgs (18 lbs) of compressed oxygen, or 5,600 litres (1400 gallons) at normal pressure.
+This much oxygen costs $75 and will last only 3 to 6 hours for typical COVID patients.
+At those rates, a 270-bed COVID hospital would require 186,000 litres of oxygen per hour which would have to be shipped all the way from South Africa and would cost $60,000 per day, or over $1 million every 2.5 weeks during the five month outbreak!
 Obviously, Grace Missions does not have that kind of money, nor does the Ministry of Health.

 Beyond high cost, the suppliers in South Africa have told me it would not be possible to ship that much oxygen to Nampula even if we could pay for it.
 But if oxygen therapy is deemed too expensive or too impractical to use in Mozambique, then there is no need to admit any COVID patient to a hospital, since patients admitted will experience the same conditions and the same fate in the hospital as they would in their own huts.
 Such are the difficulties before us!

 Our offer eagerly received by the local authorities